Premium Bank

 • research - welcome call feedback

-Finally, we developed four user personas (borrowers) who use lender advised journeys for Tier 2 banks to make it clear whom the user journey had been designed for (B2C).
+Finally, we developed four user personas (borrowers) representing users of lender-advised journeys within Tier 2 banks, to clearly define who the user journey was designed for (B2C).

-Our primary focus was a first-time buyer who wants to know how much money can he or she afford to borrow, as this would determine what and where they can buy.
-Furthermore, some popular mortgage advisers in the UK were included to better represent the website’s ideal user base for B2B.
+Our primary focus was first-time buyers seeking to understand how much they could afford to borrow, as this directly influences what and where they can purchase.
+In addition, we included personas based on well-known mortgage advisers in the UK to better reflect the platform’s intended B2B user base.

 • research - user personas - borrower 1